-In order to include the curvature of the normal after deformation, a number of theories known as higher - order shear deformation theories (HSDT) have been devised in which the displacements are assumed quadratic or cubic through the thickness of the plate.
-In this aspect, a variationally consistent higher - order theory which not only accounts for the shear deformation but also satisfies the zero transverse shear stress conditions on the top and bottom faces of the plate and does not require correction factors was suggested by Reddy [6].
+In order to include the curvature of the normal after deformation, a number of theories known as higher - order shear deformation theories consistent higher - order theory which not only accounts for the shear deformation but also satisfies the zero transverse shear stress conditions on the top and bottom faces of the plate and does not require correction factors was suggested by Reddy [6].
 Reddy's modifications consist of a more systematic derivation of displacement field and variationally consistent derivation of the equilibrium equations.
 The refined laminate plate theory predicts a parabolic distribution of the transverse shear stresses through the thickness, and requires no shear correction coefficients.